4th Brigade Combat Team, 1st Infantry Division

-The 4th Brigade Combat Team, 1st Infantry Division is an inactive Infantry Brigade Combat Team.
-Active from 2006 through 2015, the BCT served in Iraq from 2007 to 2008 and from 2009 to 2010, in Afghanistan from 2012 to 2013, and in a variety of theater security cooperation activities in Africa from 2014 to 2015.
-The BCT was inactivated in 2015 as part of force reductions.
+The 4th Brigade Combat Team, 1st Infantry Division was an Infantry Brigade Combat Team of the United States Army.
+Active from 2006 to 2015, the brigade served in Iraq from 2007 to 2008 and from 2009 to 2010, in Afghanistan from 2012 to 2013, and in a variety of theater security cooperation activities in Africa from 2014 to 2015.
+It was inactivated in 2015 as part of force reductions.

 History

 Soldiers from the 1st Battalion, 28th Infantry Regiment, 4th Infantry Brigade Combat Team, 1st Infantry Division, attend a three-week Assault Climbers training at the Marine Corps’ Mountain Warfare Training Center in Northern California, 21 September 2011.

 Activation

 On 12 January 2006, the 4th Brigade Combat Team held its activation ceremony.
 The activation was part of the transformation of the US Army to a new modular force structure.
 Under the new force structure, all divisions would activate a fourth maneuver brigade and otherwise reorganize their other assets.
 Formations representing the 2nd Battalion, 16th Infantry; 1st Battalion, 28th Infantry; 1st Squadron, 4th Cavalry; 2nd Battalion, 32nd Field Artillery; 4th Brigade Special Troops Battalion; and 701st Brigade Support Battalion, participated in the ceremony, which signified the transfer of the brigade from inactive to active status.
-The brigade was expected to be combat ready in 12 months after its activation.
+The brigade reached combat readiness approximately 12 months after activation.
 When the brigade was fully functioning, 3,500 soldiers and 1,700 family members were expected to call Fort Riley, Kansas home.